-To ensure that government works only in the public interest and that the public can trust it to do so, oversight systems must be focused, effective, and sustained.
-In FY21, during the ongoing pandemic and an election year, the Ethics Commission remained sharply focused on its core mandates, operational excellence, and leveraging all available resources to operate efficiently in a fully remote environment to achieve its work on behalf of the public it serves.
+To ensure that our government works only in the public interest and that the public can trust it to do so, oversight systems must be focused, effective, and sustained.
+In FY21, during the ongoing pandemic and an election year, the Ethics Commission remained sharply focused on its core mandates, operational excellence, and leveraging all available resources to operate efficiently in a fully remote environment.
 With three broad operational priorities guiding its work for the year, the Commission sought to improve program impact through strong laws that are effective and enforceable in practice, to heighten awareness of the laws using practical tools and meaningful public engagement, and ensure service excellence through continuous organizational improvement.

 Toward that end, the Commission fully embraced all sixteen recommendations of a performance audit issued in August 2020 by the Board of Supervisors' Budget and Legislative Analyst.
-As an opportunity to conduct a broad internal review of key business processes, that audit informed the Commission's ongoing work to identify improvements to be implemented going forward.
+As an opportunity to conduct a broad internal review of key business processes, that audit informed the Commission's ongoing work to identify and implement improvements during this fiscal year and going forward.
 In response to the public corruption allegations brought to light in early 2020, the Commission has prioritized work on multiple programmatic fronts to address the specific allegations those investigations have identified and to further strengthen the City's ethics framework and its effectiveness to prevent similar incidents in the future.